Jesus’ Birth Date Riddle

 1And when the days of Pentecost were fulfilled, when they were all assembled as 1, 2suddenly a sound came from the skies like a mighty wind, and it filled all the house where they were sitting.

-3And there appeared to them tongues which were divided like flames of fire, and they rested on each of them.4And they were all filled with the holy spirit, and they began to speak in various tongues according to whatever the spirit gave them to speak.
+3And there appeared to them tongues which were divided like flames of fire, and they rested on each of them.4And they were all filled with the holy spirit, and they began to speak in a different tongue according to what the spirit gave them to speak.

 The inference of this story is that Caesar Augustus issued the decree to conduct a census.
 That decree was sent throughout the Roman world.
 The receiver of that decree in the area of concern to this story was Quirinius the ruling governor of Syria.
 This Quirinius is somehow important to the understanding of the story of the census.